ALASdoo/alasdoo_com_v2/content/english/case-studies/the-all-in-one-cannabis-dispensary-and-end-users-solution.md

 To ensure the reliability and accuracy of the devices, our testing approach was based on rigorous functional testing.
 We focused on configuring the devices properly and testing their ability to process transactions accurately.
 Additionally, we paid close attention to the connection between the cash register and the application, making sure that they were properly integrated and communicated seamlessly.
 This testing included both end&#8209;to&#8209;end testing and testing of individual components of the device's software to ensure that they were functioning as intended.

-For IoT solutions such as card readers and receipt printers, we employed a similar approach, focusing on functionality, usability, and compatibility with the client's software.
+For IoT solutions such as card readers and receipt printers, we employed a similar approach, focusing on functionality, bility, and compatibility with the client's software.
 We made certain that the proper receipt was printed when a user completed a transaction.
 This involved validating that the receipt contained all necessary information, such as transaction details and itemized prices.

 ### Database testing